BLOG

 • Households will continue to receive HUD assistance during a short shutdown, but a longer shutdown may impact access to rental assistance, depending on when a shutdown occurs and its length.
 If a shutdown ends before the end of the year, funding for HUD rental assistance should continue as normal: Housing Choice Vouchers, public housing, and Project-Based Rental Assistance are all funded on a calendar year cycle.
 However, a prolonged period could lead to delays in renewing contracts and financial uncertainty of a shutdown may lead public housing agencies to stop reissuing housing vouchers.

 • People could lose access to food assistance if a government shutdown lasts too long.
 In the short-term, people who receive help from the major federally-funded, state- or locally-administered nutrition programs are not likely to be at risk of losing access to benefits.
-However, a longer-term shutdown could cause challenges for people needing to apply for assistance for the first time and/or delays in renewing benefits.
+SNAP should continue uninterrupted throughout October.
+However, a shutdown lasting more than two weeks could disrupt access to WIC depending on the state.
+It could also could cause challenges for people needing to apply for assistance for the first time and/or delays in renewing benefits.

 • People’s access to Temporary Assistance for Needy Families (TANF), including cash assistance, will depend on their state’s policy choices.
 During a government shutdown, it is likely that quarterly federal payments to states that fund TANF would not be made, but states can make policy choices that would allow them to continue providing benefits and services without interruption.